MplusKASSA/soap-client-php/README.md

 $apiMethod = "getArticleGroupChanges"; // <-- This is the API method, get this from documentation after "Input:" for the desired call

-// Build the request object as documented in your personal documentation for the specific API method
+// Build the request array as documented in your personal documentation for the specific API method.
+Please note : Don't add list elements, this will be done by the prepareRequest method
 $requestArray = [
     'request' => [
         [